The main goal of the scientific paper is to share your original research, experiments, and…

 There are four major sections in APA papers and essays.
 Here they are:

 - Text citations and references.

 Note that your title always shows the main idea of your work, and it should have neither excess words nor abbreviations.
 The title is always centered on your page and written in Times New Roman, size – 12.
 What else to keep in mind?
-It is not allowed to underline, italicize or bold your title and, also, you should not include the names such Ms. or Dr. on your title and don’t forget to double-space all your text here like in the rest of your paper.
+It is not allowed to underline, italicize or bold your title and, also, you should not include the names such as Ms. or Dr. on your title and don’t forget to double-space all your text here like in the rest of your paper.
 You can type a title in one or two lines but remember that they shouldn’t be longer than 12 words.
-An institutional affiliation is a place attended the research.
+Institutional affiliation is a place to attend the research.

 On this page, you should begin with a running title.
 When you are on the first line, center the word ‘Abstract’ without the excess marks, below, you need to write the main aim of your research.
 It has to be a summary of your experience in a particular field of study you write about.
 This way you represent the theme to your readers and make them familiar with the main questions of your research.
 You also include here your findings, the process you used, and, in the end, you add a conclusion, the summary needs to be double-spaced and it shouldn’t have more than 250 words.
 What else?
 Moreover, you can add the keywords from your paper to help the other researchers in finding this work in databases.

 The word ‘keywords’ should be written in italics, and after it, you need to list the keywords.

 When you work on the body of your work, start again with a running title and then write your title (without bolding, italicizing, or underlining).